nickmi/rainbow-table-attack/README.md

 If i have enough time i will implement sha256 hash cracking, increase digits it can crack, add characters, polish the code and include much needed exception handling.

+Update:
+-Some exception handling.
+-Generation of table's is now done in parallel, kept serial mode for demonstration purposes.
+-Some clean up on the code has been done.

+To-do:
+-sha256.
+-More exception handling.

 If anybody is reading this any feedback is deeply appreciated.
 Cheers!